JimMoyle/CimDiskImage-PowerShell/Help/Dismount-CimDiskImage.md

 ## Description

 When the volume DeviceId is supplied as a parameter it will remove the mount point if it exists and then dismount the cimfs disk image, will only work on cim files.
-It will also dismount cimfs images with no pount point.
+It will also dismount cimfs images with no mount point.

 ## Examples